Overview

 - Meals Included: breakfast, lunch

-- Culture & History Experiences Included: orientation walk of Oaxaca’s historic center
+- Activities Included: orientation walk of Oaxaca’s historic center

-- Nature Experiences Included: guided hike in Tehuacán-Cuicatlán Biosphere Reserve
+- Nature Experiences Included: guided tour in Tehuacán-Cuicatlán Biosphere Reserve

 - Food Included: guided visit to salt mines around Zapotitlán Salinas